- slide 1 of 6

 The following materials or supplies are needed for this lesson plan:

-- Ask the children to bring a stuffed bunny to class to listen to the story.
+- Ask the children to bring stuffed bunnies to class to listen to the story.

 - Large carrot with green top for game